connet-dev/connet/README.md

 ### Server

-To run in server mode (e.g. running both control and a relay server), use `connet server --config server-config.toml` command.
+To run a server (e.g. running both control and a relay server), use `connet server --config server-config.toml` command.
 Here is the full server `server-config.toml` configuration specification:
 ```toml
 [server]